resheku/my-awesome/README.md

 ## Go

+- [FiloSottile/age](https://github.com/FiloSottile/age) - A simple, modern and secure encryption tool (and Go library) with small explicit keys, no config options, and UNIX-style composability.
 - [FiloSottile/mkcert](https://github.com/FiloSottile/mkcert) - A simple zero-config tool to make locally trusted development certificates with any names you'd like.
 - [GoogleCloudPlatform/terraformer](https://github.com/GoogleCloudPlatform/terraformer) - CLI tool to generate terraform files from existing infrastructure (reverse Terraform).
 Infrastructure to Code
 - [GoogleContainerTools/container-structure-test](https://github.com/GoogleContainerTools/container-structure-test) - validate the structure of your container images